ren-wei/package-update-notify/README.md

 ## Prerequisites

-The build time of the site must be clearly displayed in the `src="**/index.**.js"` file ingested by `index.html`.
+The build time of the website must be clearly displayed in the `src="**/index.**.js"` file of the listening address.
 The extension periodically extracts a time-formatted string from it to compare it, and the plugin displays a notification if the extracted time changes.

 ## Getting Started